-- · Secure authorization for withdrawal or transfer from parents.
-It is advisable to have the parent/guardian visit the school and make this arrangement - $\cdot$ Obtain the appropriate transfer/withdrawal forms from the Guidance Office $\cdot$ Have the forms filled out by teachers and return all schoolbooks and property and make sure all fees are paid - · Take the completed form to the Guidance Office for final clearance - · Parents should complete the approval form for transmittal of student records to the new educational setting, if applicable
+- Secure authorization for withdrawal or transfer from parent guardian.
+It is advisable to have the parent or guardian visit the school and make this arrangement - Obtain the appropriate transfer/withdrawal forms from the Guidance Office - Have the forms filled out by teachers and return all schoolbooks and property and make sure all fees are paid - Take the completed form to the Guidance Office for final clearance - Parents should complete the approval form for transmittal of student records to the new educational setting, if applicable

-CODE OF CONDUCT IN ACCORDANCE WITH THE DIGNITY FOR ALL STUDENTS ACT
+FALCONER CENTRAL SCHOOL DISTRICT DISTRICT CODE OF CONDUCT IN ACCORDANCE WITH THE DIGNITY FOR ALL STUDENTS ACT students, teachers, other district personnel, parents and other visitors is essential to achieving this goal.